hacks-guide/Guide_Panda/_pages/A9LH-to-B9S.md

 All future releases of Luma3DS will only be made in the `.firm` format, which will only be compatible with boot9strap and sighax.
 This means that to continue receiving the latest updates of Luma3DS, you should use this page to update your installation.
 {: .notice--info}

+If you have a PIN enabled on Luma3DS, SafeB9SInstaller will give you an "OTP Crypto Fail" error unless you temporarily disable your PIN (you can re-enable the PIN after the update).
+{: .notice--warning}

 To use the [magnet](https://en.wikipedia.org/wiki/Magnet_URI_scheme) links on this page, you will need a torrent client like [Deluge](http://dev.deluge-torrent.org/wiki/Download)
 {: .notice--info}